namtoki/English/wordlist.md

 rescue:                             My brother fell into a shallow pond playing with his companion, and he was rescued by a passing stranger.
 resemble:                           The interior of this house resembles our old house. resist*(endure,bear,stand,tolerate):Some athletes can't resist the temptation to use illegal drugs that will improve their performance.
+resolution:
-resolve:                            We will have to resolve this worrying problem regarding the surf as soon as possible. restore (fix, repair):              He restores antique furniture to make a living. restrain*(constrain,suppress,confine): The police tried to restrain the angry crowd fans on the street after their team lost the hockey game.
+resolve:                            We will have to resolve this worrying problem regarding the surf as soon as possible. restore (fix, repair):              He restores antique furniture to make a living. restrain*(constrain,suppress,confine): The police tried to restrain the angry crowd fans on the street after their team lost the hockey game. restraint*(inhibition,suppression): He showed great restraint in not responding to the provocation.
 restroom:                           He leaped from the window of the restroom just before the flames reached him. retain*(keep):                      The actor still retains his youthful charm.
 reuse:                              The comedian efficiently reused his old jokes to repeatedly entertain audiences. reveal*(unveil, disclose):          The investigation revealed that he was innocent and saved his reputation.
 revenue:                            Feedback from clients can enable us to increase company revenue.
 rewrite:                            There was a marked improvement in the article after the editor rewrote it.
+ricovery:
+sadness:
 salmon:
 satisfaction:                       How do you define "customer satisfaction" in today's market?
 scarcely:                           I squeezed the tube, but there was scarcely any toothpaste in it.